xiix0/scam/README.md

-You will be run over by a bus.
+You could live a better life, if you had a better mind and a better body.